-SMU's Title IX Coordinator and Deputy Coordinators are available to assist students who have questions or concerns regarding sexual misconduct or who wish to file an internal complaint under the University's Title IX Harassment Policy.
-The Coordinator and Deputies also can provide students with information about SMU and community resources.
-Please feel free to contact one of the following SMU employees for assistance.
+SMU's Title IX Coordinator and deputy coordinators are available to assist students who have questions or concerns regarding sexual misconduct or who wish to file an internal complaint under the University's Title IX Harassment Policy.
+The coordinator and deputies also can provide students with information about SMU and community resources.
+Please feel free to contact any of the following SMU employees for assistance.
 Deputies serve campuswide; their departments and schools are listed for informational purposes only.